 And in our workplaces, report after report has revealed the prevalence of bullying, discrimination and sexual harassment inflicted upon women.
 Status, pay and recognition matter.

-To pay women less than men for doing the same job is to disrespect them, and, as Prime Minister Turnbull said last year:
+To pay women less than men for doing the same job is to disrespect them, and, as former Prime Minister Turnbull:

 “Disrespecting women doesn’t always result in violence against women, but all violence against women begins with disrespecting women.”

 For the AFL to keep repeating that “the female players understand that we are on a journey” is nothing short of exploitation and abuse of power over a playing group so passionate to finally do what they’ve always dreamed of – play professional football in an AFL competition.